codeclou/jenkins-github-webhook-build-trigger-plugin/README.md

  * Using the [git commandline client](https://git-scm.com/book/en/v2/Getting-Started-The-Command-Line) in Jenkins Jobs:
    * gives me the control I want and need.
    * replaces all other mostly defunct and/or bloated Git Plugins.
- * I only use GitHub.com for my repositorys.
+ * I only use GitHub.com for my repositories.
  * I only 'git clone' via `https://` URLs.
  * I work with git branches and tags.
  * I want my Jenkins jobs triggered at every push (branch or tag).